oracle-quickstart/Processes_monitoring/Readme.md

 ansible_winrm_user = Windows Login User.
 input_windows_password = Put the Windows Instances password here if you're not using the OCI Vault.

+#DON'T EDIT BELOW VARIABLES
+ansible_winrm_password = If use_vault is set to yes, will use the password from the vault.
+If not, it will take the value from input_windows_password. ansible_connection = Type of connection for Windows Hosts. ansible_winrm_server_cert_validation = If it should validate winrm_server_cert. ansible_winrm_transport = Type of winrm transport. ansible_pipelining = Pipelining is set to false.
 ###################################################################
 [Linux:vars] - Specific Variables for Linux Hosts.